 Some prefer the GPS someplace other than the belt.
 The Garmin Neck Lanyard is a good choice.
 This is a cord with a quick release attached for your GPS.

 You might be on your bike when geocaching.
 Having a handlebar or stem mount allows you to keep both hands on the handlebar and the GPS in front of you.
 A real inexpensive option is the Garmin Stem Mount which includes a few twist ties to attach to your bike’s stem or handlebar.
-That’s what is in the photo that accompanies this article.
 The only drawback on this is that you need to cut the twist ties when taking it off however more are readily available at your nearest hardware store.

 You can also be in an SUV or car, and a suction cup mount works best here.
 The RAM Suction Cup Mount for Garmin GPSMAP 62 and 64 Series is a solid choice.
 The mount includes a custom cradle that your GPS snaps into and has adjustments at the suction cup and cradle.
 The suction cup has a twist lock that ensures a good hold.
 It attaches to anything that is flat and smooth, most typically the windshield.
 All parts comes with a lifetime warranty from the manufacturer.